 Soda drinks and store-bought juices are loaded with added sugars and highly addicted.
 They are worse than solid food since they’re quickly absorbed into the body.
 Instead of soda, I started drinking plain water – a LOTS of it.
 The water helped me flush toxins out of my body and reduced my craving for sweets.
 Since I’m a fan of flavored drinks, I did add few drops of lemon or grapefruit in my water bottle.
 I even tossed some berries in the glass.
 Lemon and other fruits gave a nice flavor to the plain water but also a boost of vitamin too.

 That meant all store bought packaged food like sauces, ketchup, salad dressings, including flavored yogurts, etc. I learned to make all these HOMEMADE, added sugar-free.
 The key to reducing sugar cravings is to focus on having a healthy diet by adding real, wholesome foods to it.
-So I started eating more REAL food, fresh veggies, whole grains.
+So I started eating more REAL food, fresh veggies, whole grains, and less store-bought stuff.

 High protein foods like eggs, cottage cheese, Greek yogurt, quark cheese, and oats reduces sugar cravings while eating sufficient amounts of healthy fats like avocado, nuts and seeds and olive oil for breakfast helps keeping hormones balanced.
 Breakfast has become my favorite and most important meal of the day.
 It is now a part of my daily routine.
 I also learned how to make my breakfast well balanced and super healthy.
-If you’re looking for inspiration, you can find my healthy recipes HERE.
+If you’re looking for inspiration, check out my healthy breakfast recipes.

 Quitting sugar is tough.
 It’s true.
 But you know what?!
 You’re tougher!
 Set your goals and visualize the positive outcome of your journey.
 This will help you guide through the tough weeks at the beginning of your cleanse.
 If you feel your willpower dwindling, remind yourself why you chose to cut out sugar in the first place.